jesse-kaufman/portfolio-site/hugo/content/posts/ai-trash-detection/index.md

 - **2025.04.09:**
   - Updated image for "trash can detection logic" to match new streamlined version
   - Cross off "Streamline YOLO call to reduce duplicated nodes" on future features list
+  - Add NPM scripts to future improvements and mark complete